loafthecomputerphile/fjml/README.md

         }
         ```
 - ### Action Class:
-    Inorder to link your action class to fjml code you must import the in the `Header` container using the key, `action_import`.
+    In order to link your action class to FJML code you must import the in the `Header` container using the key, `action_import`.
     - #### Example:

         ```json